Adampur Airport: History

-The airport was built around 1950s.
+The airport was built around the 1950s.
 It was made as a base for the Indian Air Force (IAF).
 The base played a crucial role in the Indo-Pakistani War of 1965.
 On 6 September 1965, the Pakistan Air Force (PAF) attacked Indian bases at Pathankot, Halwara and Adampur.
 The attacks on Halwara and Adampur were failures.
 The strike group turned back before even reaching Adampur.

 On the next day (7 September 1965), the PAF parachuted 135 Special Services Group (SSG) para-commandos at the same three Indian airfields (Halwara, Pathankot and Adampur).
 The daring attempt proved to be an unavoidable impact.
 Only ten commandos were able to return to Pakistan, while the rest were taken as prisoners of war (including one of the commanders of the operations, Major Khalid Butt).
 At Adampur, these troops landed in residential areas where the villagers caught, and handed them over to the police.

 The Indo-Pakistani War of 1971 on western front started with Operation Chengiz Khan on 3 December 1971.
 The Pathankot base was hit and the runway was heavily damaged.
 Pathankot was covered by interceptors from Adampur.
 Following this first strikez during the time, it took the ground crew to repair its runway.

 During the Kargil War, flying from Adampur, the mirages of No. 7 Squadron IAF struck at Tigerhill, Muntho Dhalo and Tololing.

 In 2010s, the airport was considered by the Government of Punjab and the Ministry of Civil Aviation to develop the Adampur base into a commercial airport to boost connectivity and socio-economic development of Jalandhar and adjoining regions.
 In 2017, the Airports Authority of India (AAI) completed the construction of a new passenger terminal and began commercial operations, with daily and weekly flight services to Delhi, Mumbai and Jaipur operated by SpiceJet.
-However, until the end of 2019, the airline stopped all operations from the airport indefinitely, due to the wake of COVID-19, and as of 2023, there has been no further updates on the resumption of flights services from the airport.
+However, until the end of 2019, the airline stopped all operations from the airport indefinitely, due to the wake of COVID-19.

+In July 2023, SpiceJet and Star Air announced that from November 2023, they will restart regular flight operations from the airport to five destinations–Ghaziabad, Bengaluru, Kolkata, Nanded and Goa, under the UDAN Scheme.

+On 10 May 2025, during the 2025 India-Pakistan conflict, the Pakistan Armed Forces (PAF) launched drone and missile attacks on the Adampur air base, with JF-17 Thunders reportedly firing CM-400AKG anti-radiation missiles aiming to take out the S-400 Triumf air defense system deployed there.
+Indian media, citing satellite imagery shortly after the attack and visuals from Prime Minister Narendra Modi's visit to the base on 13 May 2025, refuted Pakistani claims of any damage to the S-400.
+Pakistani media, which initially claimed that the S-400 was destroyed, later revised their account and claimed that the PAF had instead targeted the 96L6E Cheese Board radar, one of the units of the combined S-400 air defense system.